fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 **Install** Yarn by following the [instructions](https://yarnpkg.com/en/docs/install) for your OS.

-If you are on a macOS or Unix Machine use the **Installation Script** from the *Alternatives* tab, to [avoid](https://github.com/yarnpkg/yarn/issues/1505) relying on other package managers:
+If you are on a macOS or Unix machine use the **Installation Script** from the *Alternatives* tab, to [avoid](https://github.com/yarnpkg/yarn/issues/1505) relying on other package managers:

 `curl -o- -L https://yarnpkg.com/install.sh | bash`